The64thGamer/cheeseepedia/content/wiki/PTT 1980 1 Year Employee Pin.md

 The pin was made in 1980, and presumably for only that year.
 Making it the earliest known employee pin.
 ##Design##
 The is a solid brass circular pin.
 Engraved is Chuck E. Cheese with his arms outstretched.
+The brass is colored yellow, red, black, grey, light grey, and white.
 Text below him reads:

-<code>THREE YEARS</code>
+<code>1 YEAR</code>
 ##Acquirement##
-Employees could receive this pin after being an employee at Pizza Time Theatre for 3 consecutive years.
+Employees could receive this pin after being an employee at Pizza Time Theatre for 1 consecutive year.
 ##Gallery##
 <gallery>
 Pppppt.jpg|Front
+243424.jpg|Front
+1213123132.jpg|Back
 </gallery>